 See Examples of Sensitive Data by Classification Level to learn about the kinds of data grouped in each classification, or Examples of Sensitive Data by U-M Role to see examples grouped by the U-M community members that work with them the most.
 You can also use the Sensitive Data Guide to IT Services to help determine which data types can be used with which IT services at U-M.

-- Disclosure could cause severe harm to individuals and the university, including exposure to criminal and civil liability.
+- Disclosure could cause severe harm to individuals and/or the university, including exposure to criminal and civil liability.

 - Has the most stringent legal or regulatory requirements and requires the most prescriptive security controls.